yduf/yduf.github.io/_posts/2021-04-27-job-interview-project.md

 title: Project Manager Interview
 tags: job management
 ---
+> Months of development can save days of planning. - [HN](https://news.ycombinator.com/item?id=31964616)

 ### What general metrics do you use to determine if a project is progressing on track?

 ### How do you help the team prioritize competing or simultaneously urgent tasks?